Marie-Galante: Fauna and Flora

 On the island of Marie-Galante you can find reptiles such as the red-footed tortoise or molokoï, a species of gecko locally called mabouia and small lizards called anolis.

 Some sea turtles also come to lay their eggs.

 A variety of crab locally called touloulou is quite common.

 To the west of the island there is a coral bank at about 20 meters depth.

 And seagrass beds populate the coastal sandy bottoms, discontinuously.

 Preservation

-In Marie-Galante, the mangroves have almost disappeared, but there is one located in Vieux-Fort, Saint-Louis.
+In Marie-Galante, the mangroves have almost disappeared, but there is one grove located in Vieux-Fort, Saint-Louis.
 Part of the terrestrial animal and plant heritage has been degraded as a result of human activities, except in the west, northwest, towards Saint-Louis, where the poorly developed fringing reefs still harbor many marine species.

 Since 1992, Marie-Galante has been part of the biosphere reserve of the Guadeloupe archipelago.
 Guadeloupe, thanks in part to its islands, has become the overseas department with the most protected areas, including a national park.